SirGamah/Smart-Grid-Stability-and-Reliability---Project/README.md

 ## 6. Conclusion

-This study applied a data-driven approach to analyze and predict smart grid stability and failure risk using a publicly available dataset.
+This project work applied a data-driven approach to analyze and predict smart grid stability and failure risk using a publicly available dataset.
 While the initial predictive performance of the models was modest, the exploratory data analysis and feature importance analysis provided valuable insights into the factors influencing grid behavior.

 **Implications:**